-- o Cork County Development Plan 2014, - o Draft Cork County Development Plan 2022-2028, - o other relevant national guidance documents, - the nature, scale and design of the proposed development as set out in the planning application and the pattern of development in the vicinity, including the proposed offshore element of the development,

-- the likely consequences for the environment and the proper planning and sustainable development of the area in which it is proposed to carry out the proposed development and the likely significant effects of the proposed development on European Sites, - the submissions made to An Bord Pleanála in connection with the planning application, and - the report and recommendation of the Inspector, including the examination, analysis and evaluation undertaken in relation to appropriate assessment and environmental impact assessment.
+- the Cork County Development Plan 2014, - the Draft Cork County Development Plan 2022-2028, - other relevant guidance documents, - the nature, scale and design of the proposed development, as set out in the planning application, and the pattern of development in the vicinity, including the proposed offshore element of the proposed development, - the likely consequences for the environment and the proper planning and sustainable development of the area in which it is proposed to carry out the proposed development and the likely significant effects of the proposed development on European Sites, - the submissions made to An Bord Pleanála in connection with the planning application, and - the report and recommendation of the Inspector, including the examination, analysis and evaluation undertaken in relation to appropriate assessment and environmental impact assessment.

-Appropriate Assessment:
+Appropriate Assessment: Stage 1:

-The Board agreed with and adopted the screening assessment and conclusion carried out in the Inspector's report that the Great Island Channel Special Area of Conservation (Site code: 001058), the Ballymacoda (Clonpriest and Pillmore) Special Area of Conservation (Site code: 000077), the Ballymacoda Bay Special Protection Area (Site code: 004023), the Blackwater River (Cork/Waterford) Special Area of Conservation (Site code: 002170), the Cork Harbour Special Protection Area (Site code: 004030), the Blackwater Estuary Special Protection Area (Site code: 004028), the Mullaghanish to Musheramore Mountains Special Protection Area (Site code: 004162) are the European sites for which there is a likelihood of significant effects.
+The Board agreed with and adopted the screening assessment and conclusion carried out in the inspector's report that the Great Island Channel Special Area of Conservation (Site Code: 001058), the Ballymacoda (Clonpriest and Pillmore) Special Area of Conservation (Site Code: 000077), the Ballymacoda Bay Special Protection Area (Site Code: 004023), the Blackwater River (Cork/Waterford) Special Area of Conservation (Site Code: 002170), the Cork Harbour Special Protection Area (Site Code: 004030), the Blackwater Estuary Special Protection Area (Site Code: 004028) and the Mullaghanish to Musheramore Mountains Special Protection Area (Site Code: 004162) are the European Sites for which there is a likelihood of significant effects.